TheVictorMunoz/FDC-101/README.md

 # FDC-101: Flare Data Connector Examples

+[Repo needs to be updated with new skills and attestations]

 Documented working examples demonstrating the use of the Flare Data Connector (FDC).
 This code starts from a simplified version of the [Flare Hardhat starter](https://github.com/flare-foundation/flare-hardhat-starter), and the purpose is purely educational.
 This first iteration focuses on how to bring external Web2 data sources onto the Flare blockchain.

 ##  What This Project Contains